BrentNoorda/FuncyTag/JAVASCRIPT_TUTORIAL.md

 <a name="4"></a>
 ### LESSON 4: unit suffixes

-Another tedious javascript process, of appending units to attribute and css values, is achieved in FuncyScript by adding a "_unitSuffix" to the attribute property name.
+Another tedious javascript process, of appending units to attribute and css values, is achieved in FuncyTag by adding a "_unitSuffix" to the attribute property name.
 For example, instead of 'cssMarginLeft:"2em"' you could use 'cssMarginLeft_em:2'.
 This is a direct translation for most units (e.g. 'em', 'px', 'pc'...) but for '%' you must use the suffix '_pct'.

 So, again, the previous example can now be written as: